 - 4. Product quality and payment terms are important factors to take into consideration

-- 5. Utilize OEM Agreements that are comprehensive and comprehensive
+- 5. Utilize OEM Agreements that are comprehensive

-The purchase order for injection molding is usually an essential part of the purchase procedure between a small or medium-sized business and their vendor, but it does not protect you.
+The purchase order for injection molding is usually an essential part of the purchase procedure between a small or medium-sized business and vendor, but it does not protect you.